 Welcome to Lewis Ginter Botanical Garden’s online press room.

 This site is designed as a resource for media, providing the latest news about the Garden.
 The Public Relations and Marketing Department is happy to assist with stories, on-site visits, interviews, access to experts, and photos.

-Lewis Ginter Botanical Garden is grateful for Don Williamson for the use of his photos on many of the Garden’s website pages.
+Lewis Ginter Botanical Garden is grateful for Tom Hennessy for the use of his photos on many of the Garden’s website pages.
 They are tagged in the Alt Text and are not to be re-used without permission.

 LEWIS GINTER BOTANICAL GARDEN RECEIVES MAJOR GIFT

 Local family donates 80-acre Hanover County estate with significant azalea collection

 Lewis Ginter Botanical Garden is the recipient of a gift from a local family of an 80-acre estate in Hanover County.
 The property includes a significant azalea collection as well as resources to ensure the preservation of the land for generations to come.